dsayed-msft/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-for-unreal.md

 Get up and running with a Windows 11 or Windows Server 2022 Game Development Virtual Machine which has Unreal Engine and other common game development tools pre-installed.
 Unreal Engine is an incredibly powerful and advanced real-time 3D creation tool for photorealistic visuals and immersive experiences.

+> [!NOTE]
+> Game Dev VM supports Windows 10 and Windows Server 2019 too, although those two operating systems are not displayed on the Azure portal.
+You can still deploy them using ARM template.
+Please refer to <a href="./create-game-development-vm-arm-template.md" target="_blank">Create a Virtual Machine with an ARM template</a> for steps.

 ## Prerequisites

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.com/free).
 Please note Azure free accounts do not support GPU enabled virtual machine SKUs.
 To understand what Azure subscriptions support GPU SKUs, please refer to this <a href="./offer-types.md" target="_blank">offer types chart</a>.